YahooArchive/html-purify/README.md

 HTML5 Purify
 ====================

 HTML5 Purifier - a fast and small footprint HTML5 purifier.
-The module uses a whitelist based approach to filter malicious characters, while keeping the resulting output HTML5 compliant.
+The module uses a whitelist based approach to filter malicious characters,tags, attributes and attribute values while keeping the resulting output HTML5 compliant.
 It uses <a href="https://github.com/yahoo/context-parser">context parser</a> for parsing the input string, <a href="https://github.com/yahoo/xss-filters">xss filters</a> for filtering URI attribute values and <a href="https://github.com/yahoo/css-js">css-js</a> for filtering CSS data within the HTML input.

 ## Quick Start